 Our 9 tips:

 - Trigger emotions!

 - Capture your readers' imagination

 Some crucial seconds follow.
 Not even seconds.
 Your visitor needs 50 milliseconds to decide whether he'll stay or leave and a few seconds to read scan your product content page.

 Just a few seconds of showtime, for you to catch your visitor's attention, trigger his emotions, convince him why it is worth staying on your page, reading more about your product, and finally, click that coveted buy button.

-That last station of your product page visitors' journey (your product page) is your last change to:
+That last station of your product page visitors' journey (your product page) is your last chance to:

-☑️ Convince that reader that your product is going to make them feel happier, healthier, or more productive.
+☑️ Convince that reader that your product will make them feel happier, healthier, or more productive.

-☑️ Let them feel the pain, or the void they'll be left with, if they don't buy it.
+☑️ Let them feel the pain of the void they'll be left with if they don't buy it.

 The only objective of a product detail page is that people buy your product online!
 Subtract any elements from your product detail page that can be distracting the visitor from making them buy your product.